cashubtc/nuts/bonded-pol.md

 I6.
 The slash destination cannot change after challenge initiation.

 I7.
-The bond cannot return to the mint until committed liabilities are
+The bond cannot return to the mint until every committed redemption
-    zero and the wind-down challenge period has expired.
+    window and the final withdrawal challenge period have expired.

 I8.
 For competing valid spends, Bitcoin confirmation order determines
     the unique successor or payout.